 When you think about your daily instructional schedule, make sure you are giving your students ample opportunities to practice their narrative writing through whole group instruction, small groups, and/or through independent practice in writing centers.

-Narrative Writing Mini-Units For Kindergarten, First, and Second Grade Students
+Narrative Writing Units For Kindergarten, First, and Second Grade Students

-Today I’m excited to share with you the details about my Kindergarten Narrative, 1st Grade Narrative, and my 2nd grade Narrative mini-units!
+Today I’m excited to share with you the details about my Kindergarten Narrative, 1st Grade Narrative, and my 2nd grade Narrative writing units!
 I love them because they have ALL the resources you need to give your students the practice needed to master narrative writing.

-These mini-units were developed with standards-based research specific to each grade.
+These narrative writing units were developed with standards-based research specific to each grade.
 You can use them within whole class or small group lessons, or as a literacy center activity where students can practice narrative writing independently!

 Let’s take a closer look at each one….